alfgook/NEPU-apptainer/README.md

 and are willing to wait 12 hours, you can also replace `test_eval` by `full_eval` to perform the full scale evaluation of Fe56.
+The parameter `maxNumCPU` can be used to restrict the number of TALYS calculations performed in parallel.

 If something goes wrong, you can kill the running calculations by
 ```